alcadoni/neomage-clinical-ai/README.md

 ---

-# Why Neomage
+## Why This Matters

+Healthcare organisations need more than isolated dashboards, single-condition models or fragmented patient records.

-Neomage is designed around a modular intelligence architecture that enables healthcare organisations to move beyond isolated data points towards continuous patient understanding.
+A modular intelligence architecture enables healthcare teams to move beyond disconnected data points towards continuous patient understanding.

-Rather than replacing clinicians, the platform augments clinical expertise by providing explainable AI insights that support more informed and timely decision-making.
+The platform is designed to augment clinical expertise by providing explainable AI insights that support more informed and timely decision-making.

 ---

-# Repository Scope
+## Repository Scope

 This public repository intentionally excludes: